mahdiabderraouf/facturx-php/readme.md

 ---

 ## Usage
-Here are some quick examples on how to use this this libraray. for advanced usage please refer to the [documentation](https://github.com/mahdiabderraouf/facturx-php)
+Here are some quick examples of usage.
+For advanced usage please refer to the [documentation](https://github.com/mahdiabderraouf/facturx-php)

 ### Generate minimum profile XML
 ```php